-Tip- The Empire State Building is part of the CityPass.
-Get more information on their discount services here.
+Tip- The Empire State Building is also part of the CityPass (see above).

-This iconic area of Manhattan is home to many NBC hit shows such as: Saturday Night Live, The Today Show & Jimmy Fallon.
-Not to mention the awesome Radio City Music Hall, the rink at Rockefeller, the Channel Gardens, Top of the Rock Observation Deck and tons of dining and shopping too!
+An incredibly fun family-friendly thing to do in New York with kids is Rockefeller center.
+This iconic area of Manhattan is home to many NBC hit shows such as Saturday Night Live, The Today Show & Jimmy Fallon.
+Not to mention the awesome Radio City Music Hall, the rink at Rockefeller, the Channel Gardens, Top of the Rock Observation Deck, and tons of dining and shopping too!

 The area around Rockefeller is bustling and lively.
 There are plenty of great shops + places to sit down and eat, grab a coffee or enjoy a sweet treat!
 It makes a great stop in the evening as the lights make this area feel somewhat magical!!!

 We have visited during the winter and enjoyed the ice skating rink at Rockefeller center.
 It was such an amazing experience.

 I have mentioned before how much we enjoy Hop On/ Hop-Off Bus Tours.
 As per our usual routine the first full day we had in New York we hopped on a Big Bus.
 The tour took us all around the main sights.

 We were able to get a peek at 5th Avenue, the Flat Iron District, The Empire State Building & More.
 We rode the bus until we got to the 9/11 Memorial where we hopped off and enjoyed the memorial and the museum (as I mentioned above).